SethSmigelski/search-appearance-toolkit-seo-44/readme.txt

 * **[Under The Weather](https://wordpress.org/plugins/under-the-weather/)** - A lightweight and customizable weather widget, powered by the OpenWeather API, that caches and presents weather data with multiple style options.

 == Changelog ==

+= 4.1.0 =
+**Jump Links Block Updates:**
+* FEATURE: **Sticky Positioning:** Keep your table of contents visible while users scroll.
+Includes a "Top Offset" slider to clear sticky headers, a "Jump Offset" slider to ensure that the sticky header does not cover the heading text, and a "Disable on Mobile" toggle to preserve screen space on small devices.
+* FEATURE: **Auto-Hide Title:** Implemented a smart "sticky state" detection.
+When the block sticks, the title gently collapses and fades out to keep the interface clean (this occurs when a block title is used alongside sticky positioning).
+* FEATURE: **Smart Indentation:** Added a "Create Visual Hierarchy" toggle.
+When enabled, H3 and H4 sub-headings are visually indented to create a clear, nested outline structure.
+* FEATURE: **Block Background:** You can now set a background color for the entire block container, perfect for creating "card-style" floating navigation.
+* FEATURE: **ScrollSpy:** Automatically highlights the active link in the table of contents as the user scrolls through the corresponding section of the post.
+* FEATURE: Added support for Border and Spacing controls.
+You can now add borders, rounded corners, margins, and padding to the Jump Links block directly from the editor settings.
+* FEATURE: Added a "Title tag" control.
+You can now choose the specific HTML tag (H2, H3, H4, H5, Paragraph, or Div) for the "On This Page" heading to better match your document structure.
+* REFACTOR: Optimized the block's styling logic to use CSS variables on the parent container instead of inline styles for every link.
+This reduces the block's HTML size and improves rendering performance.
+* FIX: Resolved an accessibility and HTML validation issue where using multiple Jump Links blocks on a single page created duplicate element IDs.
+Each block now generates a unique instance ID.
+* PERFORMANCE: Refactored the front-end JavaScript to use event delegation for smooth scrolling.
+This reduces memory usage by attaching a single event listener to the block instead of individual listeners for every link.
+* TWEAK: Reorganized the sidebar settings for better clarity between Block Title settings and Content Inclusion settings.

 = 4.0.0 =
 * FEATURE: Added a new "Integrations" tab for third-party services like Google Tag Manager and Webmaster Tools.